UnaryPlus/owenbechtel.com/blog/pyramid-hotel/index.md

 so P(n + 1) is also true.

 The difference between successive terms of T is n + 1, and (as I have just shown) the difference between successive terms of S is 2(n + 2).
 Since the latter is greater than the former, the number of rooms _required_ on floor _n_ is always greater than the number of rooms _available_ on floor _n_.
 So it will always be necessary to trade some of these rooms for rooms on floor n + 1, and the process will continue forever.

-It is not possible to vacate the top three floors.

 </details>